-I arrived in Milan on September 4, 2011 and lived there until June 29, 2012.
+I arrived in Milan in September and lived there until June.
 I did a gap year, meaning that I delayed college for a year, avoiding the nightmare of transferring credits back to high school.
 I studied at Liceo Musicale G. Verdi, the music high school of the Conservatory of Milan.
 I lived with my first host family from September until January, and I stayed with the second family for the rest of the year until my departure in June.
 Many people are shocked to learn that I had two host families; they ask me with confused faces if I had some kind of problem with the first family.
 Fortunately I did not.
 Staying with two to three families is simply the protocol of Rotary International (RI), my program.
 In this way, the exchange student gains insight into various nuances within the host culture.
 And believe me, my two host families were polar opposites in every way!

 How did you search for programs?
 What made you select your program?

 When I was in middle school, my family hosted a Swedish boy through the Rotary program.
 The experience was only so-so, given that the boy was 18 and I was only 12; we had nothing in common.
 Years later, however, when I was a sophomore in high school, my family hosted another Rotary student, this time from Japan.
 He was my age, we had the same interests, and he got involved in school activities like choir and theatre.
 Everyone loved Taka, and after hosting him, I began to seriously consider doing an exchange year.
 I didn't make the final decision to go until two of my friends returned from their respective Rotary years in Denmark and Italy.
 They were so full of life and took every opportunity to gush about their life-changing experiences.
 I couldn't resist their stories!
 At that point I knew which program to choose.
 Rotary runs a well-recognized program, it's free, and it exists in virtually every country of the world.
 It just made sense.